-The major governmental fund of the District is:
+The major governmental funds of the District are:

-a.
-General Fund - The General Fund is used to account for money or other resources provided to the District to support the educational programs and general operations of the District.
+- a.
+General Fund The General Fund is used to account for money or other resources provided to the District to support the educational programs and general operations of the District. - b.
+2016 Capital Projects Fund The 2016 Capital Projects Fund is used to account for bond proceeds and construction costs related to the issuance of the 2016 Building and Site Bonds.